 Several forms of joint ownership provide an easy means of avoiding probate when the first owner dies.
 Many couples hold title to all of their significant assets as joint owners.

 Usually, no additional documents are needed to take title to a property as joint owners.
-You simply state on your real estate deed, for example, how you want to hold title.
+For example, you state how you want to hold the title on your deed.

 Another form of joint ownership for married couples is tenancy by the entirety, recognized by about half of the states.
-This is a way for spouses to equally hold 100% interest in a property.
+This allows spouses to hold 100% interest in a property equally.
 With this form of joint ownership, the surviving spouse has ownership rights, which keeps the property out of probate.

 Avoiding probate with joint tenancy

 Property owned in joint tenancy avoids probate because it automatically passes to the surviving owner(s) when one owner dies.
-Usually, a simple checkmark is all that is needed to designate this type of ownership.
 After your death, the surviving joint tenant will automatically own the property.
+Usually, a simple checkmark is needed to designate this type of ownership.

 4. Sign a transfer-on-death deed/registration

-A transfer-on-death (TOD) deed (also called a beneficiary deed) is a simple and effective way to transfer real estate upon your death.
+A transfer-on-death (TOD) deed (a beneficiary deed) is a simple and effective way to transfer real estate upon death.
 TOD deeds are like regular deeds that are used to transfer real estate.
 The difference is that a TOD deed doesn’t take effect until your death.
-Not all states have adopted this functionality, so be sure to check whether your state allows for TOD deeds.
+Not all states have adopted this functionality, so check whether your state allows for TOD deeds.

 5. Gift property

-There’s also no limit to the number of people you can give gifts to within a single year so you can pass on your assets to as many loved ones as you want each year, gradually decreasing your wealth until you reach your lifetime limit.
+There’s also no limit to the number of people you can give gifts to within a year, so you can pass on your assets to as many loved ones as you want each year, gradually decreasing your wealth until you reach your lifetime limit.

 Often gift giving can help reduce the value of your estate overall, which may result in simplified probate should you still need to go through that process.

-Avoiding the probate court system allows you to transfer your assets to your heirs and beneficiaries without requiring them to wait for a lengthy probate process to be completed.
+Avoiding the probate court system allows you to transfer your assets to your heirs and beneficiaries without requiring them to wait for a lengthy probate process.

 There are several ways to probate, including living trusts, joint ownership, and payable-on-death bank accounts.
 These methods ensure that your loved ones get the property and assets that you decide to leave for them immediately and directly.

-While it can be unpleasant to consider, taking steps to plan for the end of life today can be a blessing to family members and loved ones down the road.
+While it can be unpleasant, taking steps to plan for the end of life today can be a blessing to family members and loved ones down the road.